 Look For Cat Statues

 Being called the ‘cat city of Malaysia’, cat statues are almost a must-have in the city!
 The most prominent, also considered the city’s icon, is the mega cat monument: the Family Cat installation.
-Located at a roundabout in the city centre and beautifully lit in the evening, it makes for an unusual entry on our list of best places to visit in Kuching at night.

-The location of the family cat statue makes it iconic, hard to miss, yet in the south of the city sits a white waving cat built in the 90’s.
-As the very first cat statue installed in the city, it holds a special place in the heart of the local people and would be the very best place to go in Kuching, Sarawak if you are considering to write a Kuching attractions blog post of your time in the city.
-You’ll find lots of locals hanging out here.
+In the south of the city sits a white waving cat built in the 90’s.
+As the very first cat statue installed in the city, it holds a special place in the heart of the local people and would be the very best place to go in Kuching, Sarawak if you are considering writing a Kuching attractions blog post of your time in the city.

 There are many more cat statues all over the city, some strikingly cute and easily spotted around tourist places in Kuching town such as the bronze cats at the waterfront.
-Others are hard to find, in unusual places such a lamppost or a manhole!
+Others are hard to find, in unusual places such a lamp post or a manhole!

 It’s quite the game trying to spot these pesky cats – keep looking and see how many you can find by the end of your trip!